agrawalprayer/coursera-html/README.md

 # rekindled
-webspace created and maintained by Prarthana Agrawal
+Webspace created and maintained by Prarthana Agrawal
 - for CV
 - for internship resources
 - other research information